-key file exists in the data directory when Besu is started, the node is started with the private key in the
+key file does exist in the data directory when starting Besu, the node starts with using private key in the

 The private key is not encrypted.

-The node public key is also referred to as the node ID.
-The node ID forms part of the enode URL for a node.
+The node public key displays in the log after starting Besu.
+Also referred to as the node ID, the node public key forms part of the enode URL of a node.

-<host:port>is the host and port the bootnode is listening on for P2P peer discovery.
-Specified by the
+<host:port>is the host and port the bootnode is listening on for P2P discovery.
+Specify the host and port using the

 --p2p-port options are not specified and the node public key is

-The enode is displayed when starting a Besu node and can be obtained using the
+The enode URL displays when starting a Besu node.
+Use the

-If UPnP is enabled, the enode advertised to other nodes during discovery is the external IP address and port.
+The enode advertised to other nodes during discovery is the external IP address and port, as defined by

 --node-private-key-file option to specify a custom